lorenzdoe/terminal-chatbot/README.md

  -h, --help             print the help for the program -p, --prompt           pass a prompt for processing -r, --read <file>      pass a file to be read
+ -m, --model <version>  pass 4 for gpt-4, default is gpt-3.5-turbo
 ```

 after starting the program